act-rules/act-rules.github.io/_rules/SC4-1-1+SC4-1-2-aria-allowed-attribute.md

 ### Applicability

-Any attribute that is placed on an HTML or SVG element where the attribute name starts with `aria-`.
+Any attribute that is specified on an HTML or SVG element where the attribute name starts with `aria-`.

 ### Expectation

-The `aria-*` attribute is either listed under [Supported States and Properties](https://www.w3.org/TR/wai-aria-1.1/#states_and_properties) in [WAI-ARIA](https://www.w3.org/TR/wai-aria) for the [semantic role](#semantic-role) of the element that the attribute is specified on, or it is found on the list of [Global States and Properties](https://www.w3.org/TR/wai-aria-1.1/#global_states).
+The target attribute is either listed under [WAI-ARIA 1.1 Supported States and Properties](https://www.w3.org/TR/wai-aria-1.1/#states_and_properties) for the [semantic role](#semantic-role) of the element that the attribute is specified on, or it is found on the list of [WAI-ARIA 1.1 Global States and Properties](https://www.w3.org/TR/wai-aria-1.1/#global_states).

-**Note:** [Global States and Properties](https://www.w3.org/TR/wai-aria-1.1/#global_states) are supported by all roles and by all base markup elements.

 ## Assumptions